Lille Købmagerhus: No. 78A, 1811–1898

 One of August Frederik Madsen's sons was the actor Axel Madsen.

 When house numbering by street was introduced in 1859, as a supplement to the old cadastral numbers by street, No. 78A was listed as Købmagergade 55.

 The property was home to 25 residents at the 1860 census.
-Joachim Christian Gylling, a grocer (urtekræmmer), resided on the ground floor and in the basement with his wife Emma Caroline (née Ostenfeldt), his mother-in-law Juliane Wilhelmine Ostenfeldt (née Hagedorn), an eight-year-old foster son, two maids, a grocer (employee), a grocer's apprentice and two caretakers.Ferdinand Wolff (1814–1893), a consul, resided on the first floor with his wife Hildegarde "Hilde" Augusta Henrietta (née Kühl, 1820–1874), their three children (aged three to seven), a female cook, a maid (husjomfru) and a nanny.
-Carl Theodor Emil Schou, a military physician, resided on the second floor with his wife Emilie Christine (née Jacobsen(m their two children (aged three and five) and two maids.
+Joachim Christian Gylling, a grocer (urtekræmmer), resided on the ground floor and in the basement with his wife Emma Caroline (née Ostenfeldt), his mother-in-law Juliane Wilhelmine Ostenfeldt (née Hagedorn), an eight-year-old foster son, two maids, a grocer (employee), a grocer's apprentice and two caretakers.
+Ferdinand Wolff (1814–1893), a consul, resided on the first floor with his wife Hildegarde "Hilde" Augusta Henrietta (née Kühl, 1820–1874), their three children (aged three to seven), a female cook, a maid (husjomfru) and a nanny.
+Carl Theodor Emil Schou, a military physician, resided on the second floor with his wife Emilie Christine (née Jacobsen), their two children (aged three and five) and two maids.

 No. 78B, 1811–1898

 The present building on the site was constructed in 1811–1912 for L. Paulsen.

 Frederik Christian Sibbern (1785–1872), who had just been appointed an extraordinary professor in philosophy at the University of Copenhagen, resided in one of the apartments in 1814–1815 and again in 1817.

 The scientist and politician Joakim Frederik Schouw (1789–1852) was among the residents in 1831–1833.

-Frantz Terkil Beistrup, a silk duer who was also renting out mascarade constumes, resided on the ground floor with his wife Frederikke Wilhelime Weinholdt, their two daughters (aged 12 and 18), a nine-year-old nephew and a maid.
+Frantz Terkil Beistrup, a silk dyer who was also renting out mascarade constumes, resided on the ground floor with his wife Frederikke Wilhelime Weinholdt, their two daughters (aged 12 and 18), a nine-year-old nephew and a maid.
 Peter Kornerup, an architect and royal building inspector, resided on the first floor with his wife Sophie Dorthea Borch, their four children (aged three to eight) and two maids.
 Gottlieb Nicolai Sibbern, a master mason and captain, resided on the second floor with his wife Grethe (née Friis), his wife's nephew Peter Julius Friis (aged 17), his own nieces Charlotte (aged 17) and Grethe (aged 14), his accountant, one male servant, and two maids.

 When house numbering was introduced in 1859, No. 67B was listed as Peder Hvitfeldts Stræde 4.

 The property was again home to three households at the 1850 census.
 Heinriette Courlander, a widow with means, resided on the ground floor with three unmarried children (aged 29 to 36) and one maid.
 Peter Emil Kornerup still resided on the first floor with his wife, their four children and two maids.
-Gottlieb Nicolai Sibbern still resided on the second floor with his wife, his wife nephew, her niece and two maids.
+Gottlieb Nicolai Sibbern still resided on the second floor with his wife, his wife's nephew, her niece and two maids.